kemalabizar/Flyer-1/README.md

 # Flyer-1
 Customized RISC, 24-bit simulated CPU, heavily inspired by use of computers in aerospace and defense application.

 The Flyer-1 computer sports a 24-bit wide data bus, capable of computation in both integer and fixed-point format.
 With an address bus identical in size, a total memory of 50.3MB (16.7MB × 3B) can be allocated for both data and instructions.
-Basic arithmetic (add, subtract, multiply, divide) and bitwise logic operations (AND, OR, XOR, NOT, compare, shift, roll) are implemented inside the ALU as stock circuit components inside Logisim.
+Basic arithmetic and bitwise logic operations are implemented inside the ALU with Logisim's stock circuit components.
 Available peripheral components include 8 digital ports that can be connected to I/O devices such as TTY (Teletypewriter), along with 4 analog ports (simulated as digital, because Logisim can't bother to add analog functionality... sigh).

-Hardware and software design of Flyer-1 takes inspiration from RISC and CISC processors from 1960s up to 1990s, being the MOS 6502 (Commodore 64), Intel 8086 (Tandy 1000), Motorola 68000 (Airbus Flight Computers) and D-37C (Minuteman II ICBM Guidance Computer).
+Hardware and software design of Flyer-1 takes inspiration from RISC (_Reduced Instruction Set Computer_) and CISC (_Complex Instruction Set Computer_) processors from 1960s up to 1990s, being the MOS 6502 (Commodore 64), Intel 8086 (Tandy 1000), Motorola 68000 (Airbus Flight Computers) and D-37C (Minuteman II ICBM Guidance Computer).
 If that last bit sounds concerning, _don't worry; it's up there on Wikipedia and Internet Archive, and the docs says **DECLASSIFIED**_.
+As far as the author concerns, this computer's classification between RISC and CISC is somewhat blurry, and the author would be glad to consult with experts on this matter.

+This README is barely enough to serve as an entire technical documentation; it's merely a quick introduction to the system and practices of programming it.

 ## Instruction Set Architecture

 ![Flyer 1 - 01](https://github.com/user-attachments/assets/2d20c872-8f3d-4c9e-b0fa-8e2ab72c9dd0)

+_Figure 1.
+Flyer-1 computer general circuitry._

 ### Processor Registers

 ![Flyer 1 - 02](https://github.com/user-attachments/assets/f3fea21f-3d84-4767-9246-711c09332730)

 ### Data Formats